-Responsible Party for data aggregation and analysis (check each that applies): Frequency of data aggregation and analysis (check each that applies):
+Responsible Party for data aggregation and analysis (check each that applies): Frequency of data aggregation and analysis(check each that applies):

+State Medicaid Agency Weekly

+Operating Agency Monthly

+Sub-State Entity Quarterly

+Other Specify: Annually

 Continuously and Ongoing

 Other Specify:

-PM 3: Number and percent of adult day care providers who met HCB setting requirements as defined by federal regulations.
-N: Number of adult day care providers who met HCB setting requirements as defined by federal regulations.
-D: Total number of adult day care providers reviewed.
+PM 3: Number and percent of participants' who received services in an HCB setting as defined by federal regulations.
+N: Number of participants' who received services in an HCB setting as defined by federal regulations.
+D: Total number of participants who received services.